The Demands of the Medical Equipment Market

 How has Harwin responded?

-Harwin are committed to do whatever they can to assist in this current climate.
+Harwin are committed to do whatever they can to assist in the current climate.
 The advantages of being a vertically integrated manufacturer are becoming clear.
 We maintain healthy stocks of the raw materials required and work closely with our local supply chains to continue the material supply.
 Many of the processes involved in converting the raw material to a connector are under our direct control.
 Our Planning department has been working hard to coordinate and prioritize, temporarily slashing lead-times for many products.

 We can offer local manufacturing for our European partners, and a global distribution network working towards the same goals.
 We have already fulfilled multiple appeals for product, and many others are already lined up for production as this article is being written.